-Broccoli and Saltzman weren’t stupid.
-They knew not to put all their eggs in an unknown basket.
+As for who would also appear in the new Bond movie, Broccoli and Saltzman weren’t stupid.
+They knew not to put all their eggs in an unknown basket such as Lazenby.
 So they went out and got Telly Savalas to play the villain Blofield, and Diana Rigg to play the part of Tracy (Countess Teresa di Vincenzo)—two well-known actors with established careers and visibility to give the movie, in Rigg’s words, a little “gravitas”.

 Not to disappoint, the producers and director knew what audiences wanted, which was sex, sex, more sex, and lots of sexy sexiness.
-OHMSS was indeed a fruitful outing for 007—he got to bang three women.
+OHMSS was indeed a fruitful outing for 007—he got to bang three women in all.

 The producers also knew that female theatergoers too would want their eye candy, which could account for Bond’s silly kilt outfit2 where we got to see his manly legs.

 Despite having all the pieces in place, production of OHMSS did not go smoothly.
-Off the set Lazenby showed his lack of self-control in the way he conducted himself.
+Off the set Lazenby showed his then lack of self-control in the way he conducted himself in his personal life.
 Like the character he was playing, he slept with almost every woman he could (sometimes 4 or 5 girls in one day according to Lazenby), and drank heavily each night.
-According to Lazenby himself, he was out-of-control.
+Even Lazenby himself later said he was out-of-control.
 And really, what could anyone have expected?
 Lazenby was a model-turned-actor from Nowhere-in-particular-ville, Australia, who was suddenly given the role of 007 at the age of 29 with little lead-up or preparation for the privilege and fame the role brings.
-He was naive.
+He was naive, horny, and brash.

 On set, Lazenby had strong disagreements with the director and producers and would openly argue with them.
-It’s possible they were trying to over-manage the inexperienced new actor, whose behavior was indeed alarming, but on the other hand, Lazenby may have had some legitimate gripes.
+It’s possible they were trying to over-manage the inexperienced new actor, whose behavior was indeed alarming, but who could blame them with so much money on the line.

 “They made me feel like I was mindless,” Lazenby said about the producers.
 “They disregarded everything I suggested simply because I hadn’t been in the film business like them for about a thousand years.”